Probing orbits of stellar mass objects deep in galactic nuclei with quasi-periodic eruptions: Summary and discussion

 To analyze the formation rate of GSN 069 like EMRIs in the loss-cone channel, a $r_{\rm p}-a$ diagram proposed in Ref.~\cite{Linial2023b} is useful.
 As shown in Fig.~\ref{fig:no_lc}, most stars are dominated by 2-body scatterings and get tidally disruption when scattered into a low-angular momentum orbit with $r_{\rm p} < r_{\rm t}$, a small fraction of stars are scattered into the GW emission dominated regime (dubbed as stellar EMRIs) gradually circularising and finally lose mass via partial TDEs.
 The GSN 069 EMRI is one of the stellar EMRIs.
-The TDE rate/stellar EMRI formation rate can be estimated as \be R_{\star}(< r) \approx \frac{N_\star(<r)}{t_{\rm rlx} (r)} \propto r\ , \ee from which we find the ratio of the formation rate of GSN 069 like EMRIs to the total TDE rate as \be \frac{R_\star(< 300 M_\bullet)}{R_{\star}(< r_{\rm h}) } \approx 10^{-5}\ , \ee where we have used the fact that only stars in the range of $r < 300 M_\bullet, e\approx 0$ can possibly become GSN 069 like EMRIs (see Fig.~\ref{fig:no_lc}).
+The TDE rate and stellar EMRI formation rate can be estimated as \be R_{\star}(< r) \approx \frac{N_\star(<r)}{t_{\rm rlx} (r)} \propto r\ , \ee from which we find the ratio of the formation rate of GSN 069 like EMRIs ( EMRIs with orbital parameters $e<0.1$ and $T_{\rm obt}> 63$ ks that are confidently consistent with that of the GSN 069 EMRI, and of course in the GW emission dominated regime with $t_J > t_{\rm GW}$) to the total TDE rate as \be \frac{R_\star(< 300 M_\bullet)}{R_{\star}(< r_{\rm h}) } \approx 10^{-5}\ , \ee where we have used the fact that only stars in the range of $r < 300 M_\bullet, e\approx 0$ can possibly become GSN 069 like EMRIs (see Fig.~\ref{fig:no_lc}).
 The ratio becomes even lower if considering the mass-segregation effect where the star density is expected to be suppressed at small radii \cite{Hopman2005,Preto2010,Bar-Or2016,Babak2017,Amaro2018,Broggi2022}.
 Therefore the stellar EMRI in GSN 069 unlikely comes from the loss-cone channel and similar analysis also applies to sBH EMRIs.

 Hills mechanism has been proposed as an efficient EMRI formation channel, and the sBH EMRIs at coalescence from this channel was speculated to be nearly circular due to the long inspiral phase \cite{Miller2005}.
 However recent simulations taking the mass segregation effect into account show that the orbital eccentricity of sBH EMRIs at coalescence actually peaks at high eccentricity, following a distribution similar to in the loss-cone channel \cite{Raveh2021}.
 For EMRIs in the earlier inspiral phase with orbital semi-major axis $a=\mathcal{O}(10^2 M_\bullet)$, the orbital eccentricity should be even higher, which is in contrast with low-eccentricity EMRI in GSN 069.
 From Fig.~\ref{fig:no_lc}, the same conclusion can be obtained.
 In the Hills mechanism, the bounded stars after binary disruptions are highly eccentric with eccentricity $e\approx 0.98$ \cite{Miller2005}.
 The stars face the same two fates, and neither of them ends as GSN 069 like EMRIs: most stars end as loss-cone TDEs and the remaining small fractions of stars evolve into stellar EMRIs but they are too eccentric to become GSN 069 like EMRIs.
 And similar analysis also applies to sBH EMRIs.